 Hosting: Do I Need To Upgrade?

-We’ve seen issues with GoDaddy’s and HostGator’s shared hosting plans, including GoDaddy’s Managed WP.
-Upgrading to GoDaddy’s or HostGator’s lower tiered VPS plans has fixed the problems and was a painless upgrade for our customers.
-(Some people in the comments have had issues with HostGator’s VPS, including having to manage a server themselves.)
+- GoDaddy’s and HostGator’s shared hosting plans, including GoDaddy’s Managed WP.
+Upgrading to the lower-tiered VPS plans has fixed the problems and was a painless upgrade for our customers.

 MemberMouse Platform Download & Installation